Skincare Secrets That Made Indian Queens Look Timeless

 -

-Kings also used ubtan before important appearances — proving skincare was never just for women.
+Even kings used ubtan before major events — proving skincare was for everyone.

 -